 Approval – in many cases with clients with bipolar disorder, you are approved.
 Depending on what burial insurance you apply for, approval could be instant or take up to a few days.

 As we said earlier, we work with many life insurance carriers, even more so compared to the typical broker, so I am sure we can find you some amount of burial insurance.

 Burial Insurance Options For People With Bipolar Disorder

 There are a few types of burial insurance for people with bipolar disorder.
 We will help you make sense of them next.

 Not to worry.
 We can and will find you an affordable burial insurance plan regardless of your situation.

-The first one is called level benefit.
-This means the death benefit has “day 1” or immediate coverage.
-Level benefit coverage is what you want.
-If you have the policy in place and die the next day, the carrier pays the death benefit.
-Level benefit is also, generally, the least expensive burial insurance option.
+Here’s an example of how immediate benefit coverage works.
 Let’s say Jim applies for $20,000 burial insurance.
-The carrier approves him with level benefit coverage.
+The carrier approves him with immediate benefit coverage.
 Six months later, Jim, unfortunately, dies suddenly.
 Jim’s beneficiary will receive the $20,000 to help pay for Jim’s funeral costs.